 Understanding the relationship between populism and governing has both societal and scientific relevance.
-Firstly, voters and citizens as well as politicians would be benefitted by understanding the connection.
+Firstly, voters and citizens as well as politicians would benefit by understanding the connection.
 As a voter you want to know how a party or politician will behave once they are part of the government.
-Some voters will be disappointed when a party will behave more or less radical than they would have expected.
+Some voters will be disappointed when a party behaves more or less radical than they would have expected.
 Furthermore, as a citizen you might be worried that your country will experience a wave of autocratization, once a populist gains power.
 For some citizens this can be a frightening prospect.
 Politicians will be looking to citizens and the behavior of populist colleagues to estimate which trajectory a populist actor will take.
 However, it will also be of interest to these politicians to know how populism, governing and radicalization are connected on a fundamental level.
 These connections might be insightful for politicians that are considering forming a government with their populist counterparts.

-In terms of scientific relevance it can be said that the relationship between populism and governing has been researched with different results.
+In terms of scientific relevance, it can be said that the relationship between populism and governing has been researched with different results.
 There are two main theories regarding the effect of governing power on populist behavior named the moderation and radicalization theses (Akkerman et al., 2016).
-The first stating that populist will moderate their tone once they become part of the government.
+The first states that populist will moderate their tone once they become part of the government.
 According to the radicalization hypothesis populist parties will radicalize once they are left out of government (Akkerman et al., 2016).
 However, the moderation thesis is uncertain given the variety of outcomes when it comes to populism in power.
 Some populist actors seem to moderate, but there are also those that radicalize once they become part of the government.
 The research question put forward could help create a more complete picture of the relationship between populism and government participation.

 Furthermore, it could shine a light on other factors influencing that relationship.
 Two variables that are looked at in this research are time and institutional context.
 Populist actors have gained more power in recent years.
 Therefore, it is possible that this is due to the behavior of these parties.
-It could be the case for example that populist parties have become more moderate, which has translated in government power, which then led to even more moderation.
+It could be the case for example that populist parties have become more moderate, which has translated into government power, which then led to even more moderation.
 Another possible factor of influence relates to the effect of presidentialism versus parliamentarianism.
 The presidency has a high concentration of power (Araújo et al., 2016), which could lead to radicalization.
 Furthermore, in a parliamentary democracy parties have to negotiate with other parties, which can lead to moderation.
 However, this is mostly conjecture and the research will show some insight into whether these relationships exist.

 The research question will be answered through different chapters.
-This introduction will be followed by a theoretical outline regarding a definition of populism, relationship between populism and government, the historical changes within populism and the effect of institutional setting on populist behavior.
-From this theoretical overview different hypothesis will be distilled.
+This introduction will be followed by a theoretical outline regarding a definition of populism, the relationship between populism and government, the historical changes within populism and the effect of institutional setting on populist behavior.
+From this theoretical overview different hypotheses will be distilled.
 The next chapter describes the methodological constitution of the research.
 Within this chapter both the case selection and the methods that are used will be outlined.
 Chapter 4 will focus on the results of the research.
 This entails the analysis of the coded data to either confirm or reject the different hypothesis.
 In the final part the research will be concluded and discussed.
 In the conclusion section the main findings of the research will be presented.
-The discussion section will outline, both limitations of the research and recommendations for further study.
+The discussion section will outline both limitations of the research and recommendations for further study.

 Theoretical framework